-Benchmark Assessments are locally customized, district-wide assessments designed to be given periodically throughout a school year to measure student mastery of standards targeted for instruction.
-Benchmark assessments within one subject area (such as Algebra) provide consistency in content and pacing between grade levels.
-Similarly, grade-level benchmark assessments provide consistency in content and pacing among classrooms and schools.
-Advanced and Grade Level pathways contain the same standards in 4th and 5th grades; therefore, the benchmark assessment is the same regardless of the pathway in grades K-5.
+Our District Mastery Checks are locally customized, district-wide assessments designed to be given periodically throughout a school year to measure student mastery of standards targeted for instruction.
+Mastery Check assessments within one subject area (such as Algebra) provide consistency in content and pacing between grade levels.
+Similarly, grade-level Mastery Check assessments provide consistency in content and pacing among classrooms and schools.
+Advanced and Grade Level pathways contain the same standards in 4th and 5th grades; therefore, the Mastery Check content is the same regardless of the pathway in grades K-5.

-Why do we need these assessments in addition to MAP and PARCC?
+Why do we need these Mastery Checks in addition to MAP and PARCC?

 MAP testing provides both a growth level and national achievement level.
 PARCC testing is government regulated and also not aligned directly with our District curriculum.
-Since we created our own benchmarks, they directly align with District 34 curriculum and can be modified as needed.
-The benchmarks will give us data to that directly aligns with the curriculum taught in our District.
+Since our Mastery Checks are district-created, they directly align with District 34 curriculum and can be modified as needed.
+This data will directly align with the curriculum taught in our District.

 How will the data be used?

-Data from the benchmark assessments provides information about which content standards have been mastered and which require additional instruction, identifying students’ strengths and needs.
-Benchmark tests also inform instruction in cases in which standards have not been mastered even though appropriate learning opportunities have been provided.
+Data from the Mastery Check assessments provides information about which content standards have been mastered and which require additional instruction, identifying students’ strengths and needs.
+They also inform instruction in cases in which standards have not been mastered even though appropriate learning opportunities have been provided.
 It will also identify if large numbers of students are making particular types of errors.
 If large numbers of students, both high and low scoring alike, are missing items covering a particular skill, then the District may wish to explore whether that performance objective is receiving adequate coverage in the curriculum materials.

 Teachers can use the results to: